Boston University Core Facilities

 Our Departmental Resources & Cores:

-Our Department houses additional large equipment that are shared or serve as cores including SPR,qPCR, Confocal, and Mass Spectrometry.
+Our Department houses additional large equipment that are shared or serve as cores including qPCR, Confocal, and Mass Spectrometry.
 Please see detailed information below.

 The Department has several ABI qPCR machines that are available on a sign-up basis located on K1 and K6.